lf-lang/lf-lang.github.io/packages/documentation/copy/en/developer/Downloading and Building.md

 ## Command Line Tools

-The command line tools are used using Gradle with `./gradlew buildAll`.
+You can the build the Lingua Franca compiler and other CLI tools with Gradle using `./bin/lfc --version`.

-You can the Lingua Franca compiler and other CLI tools.
+There are scripts in `bin` which you can use to run the compiler or other tools.
 For instance: `./bin/lfc --version`.

 ## Epoch

 The Epoch IDE can be build with Maven using `mvn compile && mvn pacakge`.
-The resulting is then located within `org.lflang.rca/target/products/org.lflang.rca/`.
+The resulting executable is then located within `org.lflang.rca/target/products/org.lflang.rca/`.
 On a 64-bit Linux, the binary is `org.lflang.rca/target/products/org.lflang.rca/linux/gtk/x86_64/epoch/epoch`.

 # Running Test